CodeSyncio/UtillityCommands-plugin/README.md

 # UtillityCommands-plugin
 A plugin with some cool and usefull commands.
 All current commands:
-* Strike [Player] --> strike a player with lightning (fancy way of killing a player)
+* strike [Player] --> strike a player with lightning (fancy way of killing a player)
-* Boat --> a simple command to spawn a boat at the players location
+* boat --> a simple command to spawn a boat at the players location
+* * tphere [Player] --> a simple command to teleport the given user to the sender